Find Affordable College Courses

 The colleges and universities below are the most popular for compsci majors pursuing a master's degree.

 Our 2023 rankings named University of Massachusetts Amherst the most popular school in the New England Region for computer science students working on their master’s degree.
-UMass Amherst is a very large public school located in the large suburb of Amherst.
+UMass Amherst is a fairly large public school located in the large suburb of Amherst.

 Of the 259 students majoring in compsci at UMass Amherst, 75% are male and 25% are female.